TissueMAPS/TissueMAPS/README.rst

 Main ideas
 ==========

-- *Simple development and testing*: A module is simply a file containing a ``main`` function.
-Since Python is an interpreted language, the code can be skriped and debugged conveniently before running it within a the pipeline.
+- *Simple development and testing*: A module is simply a file that defines a function.
+This makes it easy for non-hardcore developers to get started.
 - *Short list of dependencies*: A module only requires the `NumPy <http://www.numpy.org/>`_ package.
 - *Independence of individual processing steps*: Module arguments are either `NumPy` arrays, scalars (integer/floating point numbers or strings), or a sequence of scalars.
 Modules don't perform IO.
 They are unit testable.
 - *Separation of GUI handling from the actual image processing*: Modules don't interact with a GUI.
 They can, however, generate and return a JSON representation of a figure which can be embedded in a website interactively visualized in a browser.